 These wheels are too gooey to hold their shape, so cheesemakers bind them with a strip of spruce bark.
 They’re soft as frosting and bursting with notes of bacon, mustard, and forest.
 Look for Harbison from Jasper Hill Farm, or Rush Creek Reserve from Uplands Cheese in Wisconsin, which only comes out during the holiday season.
 Pair with sourdough toast, or—if you want to get really crazy—French fries.

 This soft, tangy cheese tastes a little like cream cheese but with way more personality.
 Made from soured milk, this Eastern European staple can be smooth and dollopy like yogurt or meaty and crumbly like queso fresco.
 It’s slightly crumbly but still spreadable at room temperature.
 It’s delectable anywhere you’d use fresh ricotta, but prepare yourself for a punchier tang.
 I recommend stuffing a spoonful into a baked potato and sprinkling with chopped chives.

-When you think Cheddar, you probably think of those clean, orange blocks from Wisconsin.
-Those are delicious and great for melting, but it’s time you see how the British do Cheddar, too.
+When you think cheddar, you probably think of those clean, orange blocks from Wisconsin.
+Those are delicious and great for melting, but it’s time you see how the British do cheddar, too.
 Formed in wheels, coated in lard, and wrapped in muslin, they’re fruitier, more acidic, and much earthier than your typical block Cheddar.
 They’re also dryer and won’t melt well, so save these for the cheese plate.
-Look for Montgomery’s Cheddar or, for an American take on this style, Willi’s Bandaged Cheddar made in Wisconsin.
-Pair with a juicy IPA and take your tongue to pleasure town.
+Look for Montgomery’s cheddar or, for an American take on this style, Willi’s Bandaged cheddar made in Wisconsin.
+Pair it with a juicy IPA for the ultimate combination.